 Important data should never only exist on a single disk or a single computer at any one time.
 Computer hard drives can and do fail, and mobile devices can be lost or stolen.

-- one local (e.g. your work computer)
+- one local working copy (e.g. your laptop or workstation)

 Be cautious when using cloud services.
 While being able to easily share files with collaborators and having the contents of a single folder automatically replicated are very useful features and researchers frequently use them, ethical standards and current privacy legislation will not allow data involving human subjects to be stored in most cloud services such as Dropbox or Google Drive.
 Doing so may expose you or your research to other liabilities.